d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 Independently of the type of a file, we can use the `InsertChange` class.
 This class returns a change object which contains the content to be added and the position where the change is being inserted.

-In the following example we will create a new file called `my-file.extension` with the content '`const a = 'foo';`' inside the virtual tree.
+In the following example we will create a new file called `my-file.extension` with the content `const a = 'foo';` inside the virtual tree.
 First, we will instantiate a new `InsertChange` with the file path, the position where we want to add the change and finally the content we want to add.
 The next step for us is to start the update process for the file using the `beginUpdate()` method on our tree.
 This method returns an object of type `UpdateRecorder`.